stasaki/TabPFN_pipeline/README.md

 The framework expects the following data structure in the data directory:

 - `predictors.txt.gz`: Predictor variables (e.g., proteins or other omics data)
+- `predictor_annotation.txt`: Metadata for predictors including group and type
 - `predictor_ids.txt`: IDs for predictors (optional)
 - `targets.txt.gz`: Target variables to predict
 - `target_annotation.txt`: Metadata for targets including type and grouping